-Significant value for money risks

-Our audit approach

-Sustainable Resource Deployment: Achievement of savings required over the Medium Term

-The PCC and CC continue to face significant financial challenges over the next three years, with a forecasted underlying budget gap of £2.96 million by 2020/21, after taking into account proposed Council Tax increases of 1.986% per annum.

-The budget gap is reliant upon the cumulative delivery of £7.0 million savings and the planned use of reserves of £14.0 million.
+Significant value for money risks Our audit approach Sustainable Resource Deployment: Achievement of savings required over the Medium Term The PCC and CC continue to face significant financial challenges over the next three years, with a forecasted underlying budget gap of £2.96 million by 2020/21, after taking into account proposed Council Tax increases of 1.986% per annum.
+Our approach will focus on reviewing: The key assumptions made within the 2018/19 annual budget; The updated Medium Term Financial Plan, and the underlying assumptions within it, and an assessment of the sensitivity of those assumptions The budget gap is reliant upon the cumulative delivery and; of £7.0 million savings and the planned use of reserves of £14.0 million.
 This would reduce the underlying reserve balance to £6.0 million as at the 31 March 2021.
 Given the level of the savings required and the reserves being used, this presents a risk to the PCC's and CC's finances over the medium term.
+The detailed plans being developed to deliver the £7.0 million of required savings.
+We will take into account the work of Her Majesty's Inspectorate of Constabulary (HMIC) on its PEEL assessment.